juanitorduz/btsa/README.md

 > Visiting `http://<hostname>:10000/?token=<token>` in a browser loads the Jupyter Notebook dashboard page, where `hostname` is the name of the computer running docker and `token` is the secret token printed in the console.

 You can find the `python` folder under the `work` directory.

-We encourage everyone to [contribute to this repository](https://github.com/juanitorduz/btsa/blob/master/CONTRIBUTING.md)!

 ---
 ### [R](https://www.r-project.org/) [Environment](https://rstudio.github.io/renv/articles/renv.html)